CBN to support funding of cooperative agency to ensure financial inclusion - Nigeria Today

 “Cooperatives have the capacity to engender economic development if properly utilised by government as a channel for dissemination of microfinance to the rural poor” he said.

-The post CBN to support funding of cooperative agency to ensure financial inclusion appeared first on BusinessDay : News you can trust.
+The post CBN to support funding of cooperative agency to ensure financial inclusion appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share